-Long COVID is broadly defined as signs, symptoms, and conditions that continue or develop after initial COVID-19 or SARS-CoV-2 infection.
-The signs, symptoms, and conditions are present four weeks or more after the initial phase of infection; may be multisystemic; and may present with a relapsing– remitting pattern and progression or worsening over time, with the possibility of severe and life-threatening events even months or years after infection.
+Long COVID is a patient created term broadly defined as signs, symptoms, and conditions that continue or develop after initial SARS-CoV-2 infection.
+The signs, symptoms, and conditions are present four weeks or more after the initial phase of infection; may be multisystemic; and may present with a relapsing–remitting pattern and progression or worsen over time, with the possibility of severe and life-threatening events even months or years after infection.
 Long COVID is not one condition.
 It represents many potentially overlapping entities, likely with different biological causes and different sets of risk factors and outcomes.

 Infection associated chronic illness is not new.
 There is substantial ongoing research on infection-associated chronic conditions and other diseases that may have infectious origins, including dysautonomia and ME/CFS.
 It is important to build on this research to achieve a deeper understanding of Long COVID.

 Estimates vary, but research suggests between 5-30% of those who had COVID-19 struggle with Long COVID symptoms 30 days after acute infection.